These 12 true stories of courage and bravery from around the world will you inspire you with just how strong you can be!

-These Compassion stories remind us that we are stronger together.
+These Compassion stories of courage remind us that we are stronger together.
 We are braver together.
 We hold on to courage because God is with us and we have each other.
 This is what it means to be part of the Church.

-When you feel discouraged … when you feel fearful … when you’ve begun to believe the lies, hold tight to Joshua 1:9 and let these stories of courage remind you that you’re part of a bigger community … a fierce one!
+When you feel discouraged … when you feel fearful … when you’ve begun to believe the lies, hold tight to Joshua 1:9 and let these stories of love and courage remind you that you’re part of a bigger community … a fierce one!